-Importance Ability 78 Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.
-78 Oral Expression - The ability to communicate information and ideas in speaking so others will understand.
-72 Written Comprehension - The ability to read and understand information and ideas presented in writing.
-69 Written Expression - The ability to communicate information and ideas in writing so others will understand.
-66 Information Ordering - The ability to arrange things or actions in a certain order or pattern according to a specific rule or set of rules (e.g., patterns of numbers, letters, words, pictures, mathematical operations).
-66 Near Vision - The ability to see details at close range (within a few feet of the observer
+Skill areas are presented in descending order for Computer Support Specialists.
+Abilities Save Table (XLS/CSV) Importance Ability Oral Comprehension - The ability to listen to and understand information and ideas presented through spoken words and sentences.
+Oral Expression - The ability to communicate information and ideas in speaking so others will understand.
+Written Comprehension - The ability to read and understand information and ideas presented in writing.
+Written Expression - The ability to communicate information and ideas in writing so others will understand.
+Information Ordering - The ability to arrange things or actions in a certain order or pattern according to a specific rule or set of rules (e.g., patterns of numbers, letters, words, pictures, mathematical operations).
+Near Vision - The ability to see details at close range (within a few feet of the observer).
+The user then reviewed the Abilities.

 Abilities are listed in descending order of Importance.
 Step 3: For gaps, define Knowledge, Skills, and Abilities required.
 The HR Manager compiled the ONET information into a listing for the target job.
 This was reviewed by the IT manager and selected members of the IT staff.
 They reported that the information was an excellent framework for the "job of the future."
 They added additional information that was specific to Reliant Bank's hardware and software environment and completed the effort within an hour.

-Step 4: Create a master plan for acquiring or repositioning employees to address future needs.

-The HR Manager then worked with line managers to develop a concrete plan of action for developing and acquiring employees with the required skills.
+Step 4: Create a master plan for acquiring or repositioning employees to address future The HR Manager then worked with line managers to develop a concrete plan of action for developing and acquiring employees with the required skills.
 A description of the jobs and job requirements was posted for current employees.

-Example 2 Employee Reskilling and Retention

-The second issue that the HR Manager addressed was employee reskilling and retention.
+Example 2 | Employee Reskilling and Retention The second issue that the HR Manager addressed was employee reskilling and retention.
 What skills are required in the future?
 How can employees assure that they have the skills that will enable them to advance in their career?
 When employees feel that they have advancement opportunities, they are more inclined to stay with the organization.
 Step 1: Identify future Knowledge, Skill, and Ability needs.
 The Knowledge, Skill, and Ability requirements that were defined in Example 1 were used.
 In addition, the HR Manager printed out the Summary Report for Computer Support Specialists.